 Has Generative AI, with its colossal potential to create and innovate, become the latest buzzword in the tech industry?
 Yes, indeed.
 But does it promise to be the magic bullet that will make experts out of novices?
 Here's where the discussion gets interesting.

 Let's pause for a moment and consider a scenario.
 You're a front-end developer, proficient in 'Tailwind CSS' and 'React.'
-You instruct an advanced AI language model like GPT-4 to construct a front-end design.
+You instruct an advanced AI language model like GPT-4 to construct a functional front-end interface.
 What do you expect?
 A generic output, or something that mirrors your proficiency and unique instructions?
 The answer is self-evident.
 This is precisely where the might of Generative AI comes to light – it's not merely a tool; it's an amplifier that magnifies your expertise and productivity.

 But why does it matter if we already have traditional tools at our disposal?
 Consider this: In our era of breakneck innovation, what if you could double, or even triple your rate of ideation and implementation?
 That's the promise Generative AI holds for subject matter experts.
 It's like having an intelligent assistant that can generate multiple scenarios, create design variations, or write and debug code in a fraction of the time it would take manually.
 But can it do so effectively without your expert guidelines or your ability to discern the outcomes?
 That's the million-dollar question.

 Remember when Photoshop first arrived on the scene?
 It was, and still is, a game-changer.
 But can anyone harness its full potential without a basic understanding of design principles or prior experience with the tool?
 Similarly, Generative AI is an enabler, an accelerator, but it needs the human touch, the subject matter expertise to guide it and achieve results of significance.